How Medical Summaries for Law Firms Improve Case Preparation

 Attorneys save time by relying on summarized records instead of reviewing thousands of pages of medical history.

-• The cause for the injury, as claimed by the victim
+The cause of injury as claimed by the victim

-In medical summaries, the terminologies are written in full form at the first instance, and the definition of medical terminologies is attached for reference.
+In medical summaries, terminologies are written in full form at first instance, and definitions are attached for reference — making them accessible to attorneys, paralegals, and clients alike.

 Types of Medical Summaries for Law Firms